grokify/ringcentral-sdk-ruby/docs/usage/callqueues/Member-Status.md

 2. Check to see if the extension's `dndStatus` includes department (call queue) calls
 3. If the presence does not include department calls, update the `extension/presence` endpoint with the appropriate new status

-The above is implemented in `RingCentralSdk::Helpers::ExtensionPresence` ([lib/ringcentral_sdk/helpers/extension_presence.rb](https://github.com/grokify/ringcentral-sdk-ruby/blob/master/lib/ringcentral_sdk/helpers/extension_presence.rb)).
+The above is implemented in `RingCentralSdk::REST::ExtensionPresence` ([lib/ringcentral_sdk/rest/extension_presence.rb](https://github.com/grokify/ringcentral-sdk-ruby/blob/master/lib/ringcentral_sdk/rest/extension_presence.rb)).

 #### Step 3.2: Disable a User Extension for Call Queue Calls